Kurt Metzger: Career

 On August 16, 2016, Metzger faced controversy for writing a Facebook post about comedian Aaron Glaser, who was accused of rape.
 Following the controversy surrounding Metzger's comments, Amy Schumer stated on Twitter that Metzger no longer worked for her on Inside Amy Schumer.
 Schumer later revised her comments to say that Metzger did not work for her on the show because the show was on indefinite hiatus.

 Metzger co-hosted the Race Wars podcast alongside comedian Sherrod Small from 2013 to 2018.
 In 2019, Metzger started his own interview podcast Can't Get Right with Kurt Metzger on the GaS Digital podcasting network.
-In 2021 he started co-writing and performing sketch comedy and improv on Kyle Dunnigan's show, The Kyle Dunnigan Show, and in 2022 he became a regular co-host on Jimmy Dore's political commentary and comedy show, The Jimmy Dore Show.
+In 2021, he started co-writing and performing sketch comedy and improv on Kyle Dunnigan's show, The Kyle Dunnigan Show.
+In 2022, he became a regular co-host on Jimmy Dore's political commentary and comedy show, The Jimmy Dore Show.

 Metzger has also appeared on the second and third seasons of Jeff Ross Presents Roast Battle, @midnight, The Nightly Show with Larry Wilmore, This Is Not Happening, Late Night with Jimmy Fallon, Comedy Knockout, What’s Your F@#King Deal!?!, The Approval Matrix and more.
 He was a series regular alongside Alan Alda, Jessica Lange, Steve Buscemi and Edie Falco on Horace and Pete in 2016.
 He voiced the role of Randall on Comedy Central's Ugly Americans.

-He has appeared on The Joe Rogan Experience (episodes 667, 1093, 1462, 1707, 1903, 2125, 2265 and 2298).
+He has appeared on The Joe Rogan Experience (episodes 667, 1093, 1462, 1707, 1903, 2125, 2265, 2298 and 2434).

 He has also appeared on Your Welcome with Michael Malice (episodes 323 and 362).